 8. Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red

-You will be able to prepare and serve your dishes to guests straight out of this beautiful piece of cookware.
+You can prepare and serve your dishes to guests straight out of this beautiful cookware.
 It is also available in white.

-The 7-Quart capacity allows you to marinate, cook, refrigerate, and freeze all in one piece of cookware.
+The 7-quart capacity allows you to marinate, cook, refrigerate, and freeze in one piece of cookware.
 The stainless steel knob on the lid can withstand heat up to 500 degrees Fahrenheit.

 You also would not want to use this beautiful cast iron enamel cookware on open flames, coals, or outdoor grills.

-If you are after a Dutch oven to use over a fire a pre-seasoned cast iron dutch oven is what is needed.
+If you are after a Dutch oven to use over a fire, a pre-seasoned cast iron Dutch oven is needed.

 This enamel cast iron is made in China to Lodge specifications.
 All other Lodge cast iron cookware is made in the USA.